mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.1.0/operations/mysql-cluster/index.md

 backupEndpointUrl: "<Optionally specify the S3 storage endpoint>"
 ```

-Configure `backupRestoreSource` property to point to the location of a backup which should be used for restoring the cluster.
+Configure the `backupRestoreSource` property to point to the location of a backup which should be used for restoring the cluster.
-To set the parameter, create or update a configuration file `parameters.yaml` and set `backupRestoreSource` property.
+To configure this property, create or update a configuration file named `parameters.yaml` and set the `backupRestoreSource` property.
 For example:
 ```yaml
 backupRestoreSource: "s3://kaptain-backup/kaptain-mysql-store-2021-04-05-23:49:57-full"
 ```

-Update Kaptain using the created file:
+Then, update Kaptain using the created file:
 ```bash
 kubectl kudo update \
 		--instance kaptain \